IlkhamGaysin/simple-images-downloader/README.md

 Downloading is finished
 ```

+**By default the images stored in a directory the script is run.**
-You can also configure the place where the images would be stored to by using **by default the images stored in a directory the script is run**:
+You can also configure the place where the images would be stored to:

 ```ruby
 [1] pry(main)> require 'simple_images_downloader'